Special Dining Needs

 - Knowledge of proper use of medications to treat a food allergy, if appropriate.

-- When in the dining hall, direct specific questions about ingredients or dietary needs to a manager, supervisor or the chef.
+- When in the dining hall, direct specific questions about ingredients or dining needs to a manager, supervisor, or the chef.

-- Maintain communication with the Special Dietary Needs Liaison to keep DCCE apprised of the student’s needs so that modifications or adjustments can be made as needed.
+- Maintain communication with the EMS and Support Services Manager to keep DCCE apprised of your needs so that modifications or adjustments can be made as needed.

 - Understand that special requests may take longer to prepare.

-If you have any food related questions or specific dietary needs, contact Kelly Perreault, Special Dietary Liaison at 207-786-6299 or via email at email@example.com.
+If you have any food-related questions or specific dietary needs, contact Kelly Perreault, EMS and Support Services Manager at 207-786-6299 or via email at firstname.lastname@example.org.

 Please note the manufacturers may change the formulation of foods without our knowledge.
 Additionally, because food is prepared in a commercial kitchen, using shared equipment, and presented in a self-service environment, there is a possibility of cross-contact with other foods and allergens.